-Asthma and anaphylaxis are life-threatening conditions, and students with those conditions may be allowed to possess and self-administer prescription medications for those conditions during the school day or at school-related events.
-Student possession and self-administration of asthma or anaphylaxis medication at school require the student to demonstrate his or her ability to self-administer the medication for the physician or licensed health care provider and the Campus Director.
-Requirements also include written authorization from the student's parent and physician or other licensed health care provider on file in the school office indicating the student is capable of independently administering his or her own asthma or emergency anaphylaxis medication.
-With these safeguards in place, the student may possess and self-administer his or her prescribed medication at his or her discretion during school hours or at school-related events.
+Asthma and anaphylaxis life-threatening are conditions, and students with those conditions may be allowed to possess and self-administer prescription medications for those conditions during the school day or at school-related events.
+Student possession and selfadministration of asthma or anaphylaxis medication at school require the student to demonstrate his or her ability to self-administer the medication for the physician or licensed healthcare provider and the Campus Director.
+Requirements also include written authorization from the student's parent and physician or other licensed healthcare provider on file in the school office indicating the student is capable of independently administering his or her own asthma or emergency anaphylaxis medication.
+With these safeguards in place, the student may possess and self-administer his or her prescribed medication at his or her discretion during school hours or at schoolrelated events.